SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintC/us020/01.requirements-engineering/Readme.md

 **Input Data:**

+* Typed Data:
   * Name of the Green Space.
+  * Address of the Green Space.
+  * Area of the Green Space.
+* Selected Data:
   * Size of the Green Space.
-* Area of the Green Space.

 **Output Data:**

+* Confirmation menu.
-* (In)Success of the operation
+* (In)Success of the operation.
+* Error messages.

 ### 1.6.
 System Sequence Diagram (SSD)